prakriti5dhang/exp-Black-Box-IITKGP/experiment/theory.md

 and

-k is Boltzmann’s constant = 1.38x10<sup>−23</sup> J /°Kelvin, q is the electronic charge = 1.6x10<sup>−19</sup> joules/volt(Coulombs),
+k is Boltzmann’s constant = 1.38x10<sup>−23</sup> J /°Kelvin. q is the electronic charge = 1.6x10<sup>−19</sup> joules/volt(Coulombs).
-T is the absolute temperature in °Kelvin(°K = 273 + temperature in °C),
+T is the absolute temperature in °Kelvin(°K = 273 + temperature in °C).
-At room temperature (25 °C), the thermal voltage is about 25.7 mV, n is an empirical constant between 0.5 and 2
+At room temperature (25 °C), the thermal voltage is about 25.7 mV. n is an empirical constant between 0.5 and 2.

 ## Assignments